NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 #### 1. WelcomePromotion

-The welcome model contains the setup:
+The welcome model has the following setup:

 - promotion_title:  the title for the promotion.
 - description: description of the promotion.